andrewtimberlake/mailroom/docs/multi_lingual_emails.md

 - `utf-8` (Unicode)
 - And others

-When processing these emails, you need to ensure that the character data is correctly converted to a consistent encoding (typically UTF-8) to avoid garbled text or processing errors.
+When processing these emails, you need to ensure that the character data is correctly converted to valid UTF-8.
+This avoids garbled text and/or processing errors.

 ## Configuring Charset Handling in Mailroom

-Mailroom supports custom charset handling through the `:parser_opts` configuration.
-You can provide a `:charset_handler` function that will be called with the charset name and the string to convert.
+Mailroom supports custom charset handling through the `:parser_opts` configuration and passes these to the mail library, which parses each part of the email. providing a`:charset_handler` function.

+NOTE: Be sure to handle utf-8 and ascii text without encoding, and a fallback for unknown charsets.
+This is important to prevent processing errors.

 ### Example Implementation